US Fulbright Logo

 Pre-Departure and In-Country Orientation

-A virtual pre-departure orientation session will be offered by the Commission during the spring/summer of 2024 prior to grantee arrival in Korea.
+A virtual pre-departure orientation session will be offered by the Fulbright Korea Commission during the spring/summer of 2025 prior to grantee arrival in Korea.

 Candidate Profile

 Applicants at all degree levels will be considered.
-Ideal applicants should propose a distinctive research project relevant to Korea that can be reasonably accomplished in 10 months.
+Ideal applicants should propose a distinctive research project relevant to Korea that can be realistically accomplished within the grant period.
 Applicants possessing appropriate language facility and previous cross-cultural experience will find their research more effectively accomplished and their Fulbright experience enhanced.
 Applicants whose research projects illustrate a specific knowledge of Korean and/or East Asian history, politics, culture, or religions, for example, will have a better grasp of research possibilities.
 Applicants must clearly articulate their future plans and express a compelling reason for coming to Korea for their research, as opposed to any other country.
 Applicants must also clearly specify the wider impact of their project and how it will enhance the relationship between the two countries.

-Due to the hands-off nature of independent research in Korea, undergraduates/recent graduates proposing independent research must have the academic maturity, rigor, and depth of knowledge to work independently without close guidance from their host supervisor.
+Due to the hands-off nature of independent research in Korea, all applicants must have the academic maturity, rigor, and depth of knowledge to work independently without close guidance from their host supervisor.
 They must exhibit a high level of subject knowledge and personal/academic initiative.
 Applicants must also articulate a clear plan and outcome for their research.
 It is still important that grantees have strong project support from their host institution and supervisor.

 Eligibility